chunlee-thong/flutter_boilerplate/README.md

 #### api

-- create your repository class which extends BaseApiRepositry here
+- store your repository class which extends BaseApiService
+- store your http client and http configuration

 #### constant

-- contain your constant file here such as TextStyle, Color, Theme, Asset path, LocaleKeys, Enum, Height, Dimension,.....
+- store your constant file here such as Configuration, TextStyle, Color, Theme, Asset path, LocaleKeys, Enum, Height, Dimension.....

 #### model

-- response: your mapping response model from api here
+- response: your mapping response model from api
 - request: your own model class to request api
 - db: model for hive or any database's model
-- others: other model such as custom data
+- others: custom object model

 #### page_template

 - a template for commonly used screen or page functioanlity in an app, example: change password page, setting page....

+#### providers

+- store your provider or riverpod class

+#### services

+- mostly static class for some specific feature
+  - example:
+    - notifications service
+    - database or storage service
+    - auth service .....

-#### ui
+### ui

 ##### pages